Continuous-mode multi-photon filtering: Preliminaries

-Roughly speaking, the quantum filtering problem is about finding a least mean-square estimate of system observables $j_t(X)$ on the basis of the past measurement outcome information.
-For example, in the homodyne detection case, it is about the calculation of the quantum conditional expectation \beqn \pi_t^{n;n}(X) \triangleq \mathbb{E}_{n;n}[j_t(X)|\mathscr{Y}(t)], \eeqn where $\mathscr{Y}(t)$ is the commutative von Neumann algebras generated by the observations processes $Y(s),~0\leq s\leq t$, as introduced at the end of the previous Subsection.
-The quantum conditional expectation in (\ref{eq:def}) is well-defined due to the fact that $j_t(X)$ satisfies the non-demolition condition $[X(t),Y(s)]=0$ for all $s\leq t$.
-Here the subscript $n;n$ in the expectation symbol $\mathbb{E}$ is used to indicate the input field is in an $n$-photon state.
+Simply speaking, the quantum filtering problem studied in this paper is about finding a least mean-square estimate of system observables $j_t(X)$ based on the past measurement outcome information up to time $t$ for a quantum system driven by a continuous-mode multi-photon state.
+In the homodyne detection case, it is about the computation of the quantum conditional expectation

+Here, the subscript ``$n;n$'' in the expectation notation $\mathbb{E}$ is used to indicate that the input field is in an $n$-photon state.
 The exact form of $n$-photon states and the notation $\mathbb{E}_{n;n}$ will be made clear in due course.
-The quantum conditional expectation for the photodetection case can be defined in a similar way, specifically, \beqn \hat{\pi}_t^{n;n}(X) \triangleq \mathbb{E}_{n;n}[j_t(X)|\mathscr{Y}^\Lambda(t)]. \eeqn
+As introduced in Subsection \ref{subsec:systems_states}, $\mathscr{Y}(t)$ is the commutative von Neumann algebra generated by the observation processes $Y(s),~0\leq s\leq t$.
+The quantum conditional expectation in equation (\ref{eq:def}) is well-defined due to the fact that $j_t(X)$ satisfies the {\it non-demolition} condition $[j_t(X),Y(s)]=0$ for all $s\leq t$.
+The quantum conditional expectation for the photodetection case can be defined in a similar manner, specifically,

-Because of the complexity of the multi-photon filtering problem, to better present the main ideas, we first focus on the two-photon case and present a detailed study of the two-photon filtering problem, Section \ref{sec:two_photon}.
+Due to the complexity of the multi-photon filtering problem, to better present the main ideas, we first focus on the two-photon case and conduct a detailed study of the two-photon filtering problem in Section \ref{sec:two_photon}.
 After that we proceed to the general $n$-photon case in Section \ref{sec:multi_photon_filtering}.

+{\it Example }1.
+In this example we demonstrate the above-mentioned $(S,L,H)$ language by means of a toy model: a two-level system in a one-way waveguide.
+Here, ``one-way'' means that photons can only propagate along one direction in the waveguide \cite{FKS10}-\cite{SF05}.
+The state space of the two-level system $G$ is $\msf{H}_{S}=\mbb{C}^2$ whose basis vectors are the ground state $|g\r =[0~1]^T$ and the excited state $|e\r=[1~0]^T$.
+System operators are 2-by-2 matrices of complex numbers, for example $\sigma_z = |e\r \l e| - |g\r \l g|$, $\sigma_+ = |e\r \l g|$, and $\sigma_- = |g\r \l e|$.
+In the interaction picture the total Hamiltonian of the composite system is ($\hbar=1$)

+in which the first term and second term on the right-hand side are the free Hamiltonians of the system and the field respectively, while the third one is the interaction Hamiltonian.
+The detuning $\omega_c = \Omega - \omega_0$ where $\Omega$ is the atomic transition frequency between the ground state $|g\r $ and the excited state $|e\r$ and $\omega_0$ is the carrier frequency of the input light field, $b(\omega)$ and its adjoint $b^\ast(\omega)$ are the annihilation operator and the creation operator of the input field, respectively, and $\kappa >0$ is related to the coupling constant between the two-level system $G$ and the field.
+For this model, in Heisenberg picture we have the following expressions at $t \geq t_0$,

+Here, $t_0$ is the initial time, namely, the time when the system and the field start to interact.
+Integrating equation (\ref{sys2_a}) from $t_0$ to $t$ yields